vipulnaik/working-drafts/laptop-and-phone-theft-and-return-to-normalcy.md

 exit, rather than jumping the turnstile.
 Their level of involvement with the theft isn't clear.

-### Reporting and waiting
+### Reporting and waiting (Friday, May 10, 2019, 10:42 AM to 11:30 AM)

 I immediately reported the situation to the station agent at the booth.
 She called the BART Police and also asked the other stations down the line if they had received a turned-in bag (the one that I had left on the train).

-After a while, a BART Police officer came by.
+After around 10 minutes, a BART Police officer came by.
 The first priority of the police officer and the station agent was to help me recover my bag.
 The police agents did try looking for the bag in the train at Oakland but did not find it.
 However, some passengers did report seeing the bag.
 Finally, it was turned in at Civic Center and then given to the Powell Street police booth.
 It looked like the bag had been rummaged through and the phone and some coins removed from it.
 I was asked to pick the bag up from Powell Street.

 The officer took my statement.
 I also asked the officer about the likelihood of recovery.
 He said that recovery was quite unlikely